Actindo-AG/Documentation/DataHub/UserInterface/02d_ETL.md

   [comment]: <> (Stimmt das?
 Warum wird mir bei dem Attribut ve die Option nie angezeigt?)

 - [RERUN SELECTED MAPPING]
   Click this button to rerun the selected attribute mapping.
 The button is only displayed if a mapping to the selected destination attribute already exists.
 The *Rerun single mapping* window is displayed.
   For detailed information, see [Rerun a single attribute mapping](../Operation/01_ManageETLMappings.md#rerun-a-single-attribute-mapping).

 - [CUSTOM DESTINATION ATTRIBUTE CHANNEL AND LANGUAGE]
   Click this button to define a custom channel and/or language attribute mapping for the selected destination attribute.
 The *Settings* section is displayed on the right side of the *Mapping from source set to destination set* view with a drop-down list for the language and/or channel.
 The button is only displayed if the destination attribute of the selected mapping is multi-language or multi-channel.
   For detailed information, see [Add a custom mapping for a destination attribute](../Operation/01_ManageAttributes.md#add-a-custom-mapping-for-a-destination-attribute)

 The list displays all attribute mappings.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

 - *Source attribute*
   Name of the source attribute which is mapped to the destination attribute.
-The source attribute is only displayed, when a mapping to the destination attribute exists.
+The source attribute is only displayed if a mapping to the destination attribute exists.

 - *Extension*
   Selected extension for the mapping.
-The extension is only displayed, when a mapping exists.
+The extension is only displayed if a mapping exists.

 - *Destination attribute set*
   Name of the destination attribute to which the source attribute is mapped.